goriok/runners-autoscaler/README.md

 Use this tool to set up and scale Bitbucket self-hosted runners on your own infrastructure.

 ### What problem does it solve?
-This tool allows you to
+This tool allows you to:

 - avoid manual setup runners in the Bitbucket UI.
 - setup multiple runners at once.